 This paper classifies the different phases of an IED’s life cycle from the perspective of a utility and shows the testing requirements in the respective phases.
 It discusses the testing aspects beginning with the prequalification through to the periodic maintenance.
 The impacts of specifications and standardization are shown and the synergies are emphasized.
 Concluding, as an example, it shows the successful automated maintenance testing for a 380-kV-OHL at National Grid Saudi Arabia.

-Enjoy reading and watch out for our paper of the month regularly!
+Watch out for our paper of the month regularly!